How to Make an Individual Appointment

 If this is an emergency, please call 911, or drive to your local emergency room.
 For additional support call the concern hotline at 540-667-0145.

-To make an appointment, please go to the Wilkins Wellness Center for an intake interview with one of the nurses.
+To make an appointment, please go to the Wilkins Wellness Center and request an appointment with one of the nurses.
 If your issue is not urgent and you’re looking for resources to connect or problem solve, you may self-schedule an appointment online.

 Once you click the link, click “Counseling Intake Assessment”.
 Please complete all of the forms, as once they are completed they are automatically sent to the counseling center.
 A counselor will then send you an email confirmation with your appointment time.